Maria Sten: Writer

 In February 2017, Sten's submission "The Courier" was announced as a finalist for the second annual television writing program from the ATX Television Festival and The Black List.
 Later in 2017, Sten was selected for the 2017 Black List x WIF Episodic Lab.
 Sten has also written two episodes of David E. Kelley's series Big Sky, and wrote, directed, and produced the short films Wild Things Run Free and When It Burns.
 In 2018 Sten was named to the Tracking Board's Young & Hungry List, which showcases the top 100 new writers as voted on by Hollywood's most influential.

 Actor

 As an actor, Sten played the lead role of Jillian Hope Hodgson in the fourth season of the television show Channel Zero: The Dream Door.
 She portrayed Liz Tremayne in the DC Universe television series Swamp Thing, which also starred Crystal Reed.

-Since 2022, she has starred as the character Frances Neagley in the Amazon Prime Video series Reacher.
+Since 2022, she has starred as the character Frances Neagley in the Amazon Prime Video series Reacher and 2026 spin-off series Neagley.